mcnomer/mcnomer.github.io/README.md

 # site
-Main site, launchpad wasn't too great
+The new main site, the launchpad wasn't too great